Mazars-Tech/AD_Miner/README.md

     <img src="doc/img/evolution3.png" style="height:200px">
 </p>

+## Discord ##

+You can join an AD-Miner Discord : https://discord.gg/DmfK5dG7

+Feel free to share any thoughts, feedback or issue that you can come up with regarding AD Miner as it's still evolving 🛠️

 ## Implemented controls ##

 The following provides a list controls that have already been implemented in AD Miner :